nozhdelov/amp-task/README.md

     npm run build

-Create an empty database and fill its credentials in the .env file Optionally use the log mail handler  MAIL_MAILER=log
+Create an empty database and fill its credentials in the .env file.
+Optionally use the log mail handler  MAIL_MAILER=log

  Run the migrations